uber/manifold/README.md

 <!-- images in this doc are created from https://docs.google.com/presentation/d/1EqvjMyBLNX7wfEQPFKAoaE39bW0pXbBa8WIznQN49vE/edit?usp=sharing -->

-## Using Demo App
+## Using the Demo App

-To do a one-off evaluation using static outputs of your ML models, using the demo app is an easier way for you.
+To do a one-off evaluation using static outputs of your ML models, use the demo app.
 Otherwise, if you have a system that programmatically generates ML model outputs, you might consider [using the Manifold component](#using-the-component) directly.

 ### Running Demo App Locally

-Run the following commands to set up env and run the demo:
+Run the following commands to set up your environment and run the demo:

 ```bash
 # under the root directory, install all dependencies